-Insurance Technology Trends for 2022
+Insurance Technology Trends

 Without a doubt, the insurance industry is driven by data.
 Even before the rise of personal computers, the Internet, and widely available analytical tools, insurers relied heavily on insurance technology and statistical analysis to assess risk and price policies accordingly.

 Today, insurers have access to more data than ever before.
 This is a double-edged sword; larger volumes of data provide significantly greater input to sound underwriting decisions, yet many companies struggle with the volume and variety of available data, as well as with the speed at which that information comes at them.